 Fee for Credit by Equivalency or Examination.
 A tuition fee of \$16.00 is charged for each hour of credit honored for graduation when such credit is given as the result of examination or equivalency evaluation without the student's having attended the regular classes for the course of instruction.
-This type of credit must have the approval of the department chairman, the division director or unit dean, and the Dean of the University.
+This type of credit must have the approval of the department head, the division head or unit dean, and the Dean of the University.